 The course was developed by faculty at four universities: the Institute of Education at University College London in the UK (led by Caine Rolleston); the Syed Ahsan Ali and Syed Maratib Ali School of Education at Lahore University of Management Sciences in Pakistan (led by Faisal Bari and Rabea Malik); the Institute for Educational Planning and Administration at the University of Cape Coast in Ghana (led by Michael Boakye-Yiadom); and the Munk School of Global Affairs & Public Policy at University of Toronto in Canada (led by Karen Mundy).
 The course was piloted concurrently at UCL, LUMS, and UCC in the spring term of 2022 in a blended format, offering students unique opportunities for cross-university collaboration.
-RISE has played a facilitating role, helping to develop the public goods for this course.
+RISE has played a facilitating role, in helping to develop the public goods for this course, led by Jason Silberstein, Julius Atuhurra, and Rastee Chaudhry.
 The course will be offered again at all partner institutions in the years to come.

 |Politics of learning||